Scion TC Mods: Upgrade Ideas & Performance Parts

 An aftermarket exhaust is one of the first performance parts people typically install on their project cars.
 It’s often paired with a cat delete and a muffler delete to improve the exhaust note.

-While the placebo itself is enough for most people if you want to get actual gains from upgrading your exhaust, you’re going to have to get down into some of the sciency stuff and do some research on back pressure and scavenging.
+While the placebo itself is enough for most people, if you want to get actual gains from upgrading your exhaust, you’re going to have to get down into some of the sciency stuff and do some research on back pressure and scavenging.

 And anyway, most exhausts will provide a very limited amount of power.
 If you’re only after the sound, you’re better off just buying a set you enjoy the design of than spending hundreds of dollars on a catback that’ll net no more than 5 hp.

-Engine Tuning
+Tuning

-Engine tuning is critical if you’re modifying other parts of your vehicle.
+It is necessary to recalibrate and remap it after installing any performance upgrades.
+Tuning is critical if you’re modifying other parts of your car.
 So, make sure to consult a professional regarding remapping your ECU.

 Forced Induction

-In addition to making sure that your engine can handle the extra load by upgrading the fuel system and some internals, it would be wise to improve your car’s handling, traction, and braking to handle all that extra power.
+Besides making sure that your engine can handle the extra load by upgrading the fuel system and some internals, it would be wise to improve your car’s handling, traction, and braking to handle all that extra power.

 With this car, the turbo route often seems more logical because it’ll yield more power, and besides, Toyota’s TRD system is your only option when it comes to Scion tC superchargers.